 There’s more in Vivaldi 2.1

-This update brings video standards to the forefront supporting Open media and Video1 (AVI).
+This update brings video standards to the forefront of supporting Open media and Video1 (AVI).

 AV1 is an open-source royalty-free video codec backed by industry giants and streaming services.
-Going forward videos will work out of the box for every Vivaldi user and issues with imperfect proprietary media will get resolved.
+As we advance, videos will work out of the box for every Vivaldi user, and imperfect proprietary media issues will get resolved.